-Eagle Heights is one of the UK’s largest Bird of Prey centres, currently they have collection of approximately 150 raptors.
-This includes over 50 species, many of which are now breeding at the centre or can be seen flying in their daily demonstrations.
+Eagle Heights is one of the UK’s largest Bird of Prey centers, currently they have collection of approximately 150 raptors.
+This includes over 50 species, many of which are now breeding at the center or can be seen flying in their daily demonstrations.

 The Mansion is a historical family home owed by the Hart Dyke family it including grounds, a lake, beautiful church and is home to the World Garden.

 The house was frequented by Henry VIII and Queen Anne and is set in beautiful grounds with a delightful river which you can walk along all year long.The house has many state rooms, with delightful portraits and armor with the Tudor Gatehouse framing the entrance which is one of the earliest in England to be built entirely of bricks.

 The World Garden was created in 2005 containing nearly 8,000 plant species, hybrids and cultivars in a walled garden of just 2 acres by Tom Hart Dyke and was conceived by Tom when being held hostage by kidnappers in the Colombian jungle whilst on a plant hunting expedition